Ira Joy Chase: Governor of Indiana (1891-1893)

 He was nominated by his party to run for governor in 1892 for a full term of his own, and he accepted.
 Party leaders had attempted to deny him the chance because of his labor and temperance positions by holding the state convention as far as possible from his base of support and during harvest time in hopes that few farmers would attend, but the attempt failed.
 He delivered speeches at his many campaign stops where he would also preach a sermon later in the day at one of the area churches.
 His sermons were often firebrand and prohibitionist.
 Some of the doctrines he taught caused Methodist and Presbyterian churches, the two largest churches in the state, to urge their members to vote against him.
 He was defeated at the polls by Democrat Claude Matthews who won by plurality, with Populist Party candidate Leroy Templeton capturing nearly five percent of the vote which would have ordinarily gone to the Republican party.

+Later life and death

 Chase returned to private life and continued preaching.
 He became even more prominent as a minister following his term as governor and began traveling nationally to deliver sermons.
 He died in 1895 in Lubec, Maine, after delivering a sermon.
-His remains were returned to be buried in the Crown Hill Cemetery in Indianapolis, Indiana.
+His remains were returned to be buried in the Crown Hill Cemetery in Indianapolis, Indiana (Section 9, Lot 39).